bbauska/ufo-preston-dennett/README.md

 THE SPACESHIP HOUSE</a>.</h3>
 <h5>LINK: https://youtu.be/fMphYLQySzI</h5>                                                             <h5>April 18, 2025</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Joe Gardner (an artist from Huntington, West Virginia) was five years old when he had his first strange encounter.
+<p>Joe Gardner (an artist from Huntington, West Virginia) was five years old when he had
+his first strange encounter.
 It was 1974 and he and his mother stood in the parking lot of the local Foodland grocery store.
 Suddenly Joe heard a singsong voice speak s in his mind, “Joe-Joe.
 Joe-Joe.”
 Looking up he saw a shiny metallic cylindrical object floating overhead.
 He pointed it out to his mother who also saw it.
 So began Joe’s life of high strangeness.
 Following this, he and his entire family had a dramatic missing time encounter with a landed UFO.
 A few years later, Joe had another onboard encounter.
 But for various reasons, both these events became buried in his mind and shrouded in forgetfulness.</p>

-<p>Years later, on January 22, 1997, Joe (now 22) had a dramatic sighting of a green orb arcing across the pre-dawn sky.
+<p>Years later, on January 22, 1997, Joe (now 22) had a dramatic sighting of a green orb
+arcing across the pre-dawn sky.
 Two years later, on the night of April 7, 1999, he was walking his dog when a glittering diamond-shaped object appeared.
 Joe sent out a telepathic message, “Who are you?”
 The response was instantaneous: “No, not now!”
 Joe felt an overwhelming sense of love coming from the object.
 These two sightings sent Joe on a journey of awakening and discovery.
 It was then that he remembered the sighting at age five, and the two other major experiences that followed.</p>

-<p>It was just a few months after the sighting at the Foodland grocery store that Joe’s family (father, mother, sister and Joe) went for a blackberry hunting trip into nearby Kentucky.
+<p>It was just a few months after the sighting at the Foodland grocery store that Joe’s
+family (father, mother, sister and Joe) went for a blackberry hunting trip into nearby Kentucky.
 It was early afternoon, and they drove along the backroads when Joe’s father pointed out a weird-looking “spaceship house” sitting on stilts a few hundred feet off the highway.
 It was shiny, metallic, with portholes around the circumference.
 Joe begged his father to stop.
 They pulled off the road.
 Joe’s father and Joe got out and walked up to the object.
 There was no driveway, no telephone wires.
 Joe’s father knocked on the side of it, and suddenly an opening appeared, an arm stuck and gestured, and voice said, “Up here!”
 At the time of the incident, the next thing Joe and his father knew, they were back in the car, driving home.
 But now, years later, Joe recalled that they actually went onboard.</p>

 <p>A small ladder came down and Joe and his father climbed up into the object.
+Joe
-Joe immediately saw a humanoid figure with a large bald head, huge darks eyes and a skinny body.
+immediately saw a humanoid figure with a large bald head, huge darks eyes and a skinny body.
 He looked more like a bug than a human, though his father didn’t seem to notice.
 While the man and Joe’s father talked, the being motioned Joe to a table where there were small black wafers and a tumbler filled with green liquid.
 Joe thought it was chocolate cookies and juice and took a bite of the cookie.
 It was bitter, so he took a sip of the juice and promptly passed out.</p>

-<p>Joe awoke to find himself lying on a metal table while his father sat on a small bench, apparently in a trance.
+<p>Joe awoke to find himself lying on a metal table while his father sat on a small
+bench, apparently in a trance.
 An unpleasant physical exam followed, and again, Joe lost consciousness.
 He awoke to see a tall gray-type ET, who asked Joe if he’d like a tour of the craft.
 Joe was taken to another room where he saw his family sitting unmoving in separate chairs, with all kinds of activity going on around them.
 Becoming upset, the gray told him, telepathically, not to be afraid, that it was just a checkup.
 Reassured, the being then took Joe up to a room where he saw a field of stars.</p>

 <p>Joe’s next memory is being in the car driving home.
 His whole family was upset.
+His
-His father cursed angrily, and both his mother and sister were crying.
+father cursed angrily, and both his mother and sister were crying.
 When they arrived home, they discovered they were missing almost ten hours.
 Joe was the only one who had some recall of being taken onboard.
 After a visit by a Man in Black, Joe’s father forbade him to talk about it ever again.</p>

-<p>Three years later, at age eight, Joe woke up in his bedroom to hear his name being called inside his head.
+<p>Three years later, at age eight, Joe woke up in his bedroom to hear his name being
+called inside his head.
 Looking outside, he saw a landed craft with a man on top.
 “Do you want to go for a ride?” the man asked telepathically.
 Joe said yes, and he snuck out of the house into the craft.
 He was met by a human-looking man in a jumpsuit who took him to the control room, sat him in the seat and off they went, up over the city, over the earth, and the next thing Joe knew, he was looking at the planet Saturn.
 The experience was entirely benevolent.
 Returning Joe to his home, the man urged Joe to study hard at school and tell nobody about the encounter.</p>

-<p>Now, as an adult, Joe began having many close-up UFO sightings and was able to take photographs of a few of them.
+<p>Now, as an adult, Joe began having many close-up UFO sightings and was able to take
+photographs of a few of them.
 He learned his mom had a missing time encounter.
 He experienced a wide variety of paranormal events, including another episode of telepathic communication.
-Then on April 3, 2007, Joe had a truly bizarre encounter with a blue-skinned humanoid that changed his entire outlook about his experiences, and he wondered if perhaps they weren’t ETs at all, but more akin to Djinns.</p>
+Then on April 3, 2007, Joe had a truly bizarre encounter with a blue- skinned humanoid that changed his entire outlook about his experiences, and he wondered if perhaps they weren’t ETs at all, but more akin to Djinns.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="https://youtu.be/XrhxuCzYRuE" target="_blank" rel="noopener noreferrer">EPISODE #264.